Skip to main content

 Membase architecture diagram

-Context flows into Membase from two sources: your AI agents and external data.
+Context flows into Membase from two channels: your AI agents (live via MCP, or bulk via chat history import) and external app integrations (Gmail, Calendar, Slack).
 Membase digests everything into a knowledge graph, and when an agent needs context, it retrieves only what’s relevant.

 1. Agent to Membase